ShayanPersonal/checkered-cnn/README.md

 ## How to run
 After you have cloned the repository, you can either visualize checkered subsampling or train networks on MNIST and CIFAR.

-To visualize a 64x64 image after 3 subsampling steps using the regularly spaced lattice method:
+To visualize a 64x64 image after 3 subsampling steps using the regularly spaced lattice method (output images can be found in the visualize_output/ folder):
 ```bash
 python visualize.py --im_size 64 --steps 3 --method lattice
 ```